buk7456/FreeTX/doc/logical_switches.md

 Reset:  L2
 ```

+Explanation:
+The output of L1 toggles whenever SwH is released.
+L1 is then used to run/stop the timer.
+L2 goes high when SwH is down for more than 0.5 seconds, providing a signal for resetting the timer.
+L2 is also used to clear the state of L1 such that resetting the timer does not falsely trigger it to run on releasing the switch.

 <a id="section_id_throttle_timer_simple"></a>
 ### Example 4: Throttle timer (simple)
 When the throttle is moved beyond a certain threshold, the timer runs.